moleculerjs/site/source/docs/0.13/runner.md

 3. If no `SERVICEDIR`, but `SERVICES` env found, it loads the specified services from the current directory.
 4. Check the CLI arguments.
 If filename found, it loads them.
 If directory found, it loads them.
 It glob pattern found, it applies and load the found files.

->Please note: you can use shorthand names for `SERVICES` env var.
+>Please note: shorthand names can also be used in `SERVICES` env var.

 **Example**
 ```